HighTower Trust Company N.A. Sells 16,073 Shares of AT&T Inc. (NYSE:T)

-HighTower Trust Company N.A. cut its holdings in shares of AT&T Inc. (NYSE:T – Get Rating) by 39.8% during the fourth quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 24,344 shares of the technology company’s stock after selling 16,073 shares during the period.
+HighTower Trust Company N.A. decreased its holdings in AT&T Inc. (NYSE:T – Get Rating) by 39.8% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 24,344 shares of the technology company’s stock after selling 16,073 shares during the period.
 HighTower Trust Company N.A.’s holdings in AT&T were worth $444,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also recently modified their holdings of T. Arcus Capital Partners LLC acquired a new stake in AT&T in the fourth quarter valued at approximately $26,000.
-New Millennium Group LLC acquired a new stake in AT&T in the second quarter valued at approximately $34,000.
-Iron Horse Wealth Management LLC boosted its stake in AT&T by 75.6% in the fourth quarter.
-Iron Horse Wealth Management LLC now owns 1,881 shares of the technology company’s stock valued at $35,000 after acquiring an additional 810 shares in the last quarter.
-Bay Harbor Wealth Management LLC acquired a new stake in AT&T in the third quarter valued at approximately $36,000.
-Finally, Eisler Capital UK Ltd. acquired a new stake in AT&T in the third quarter valued at approximately $36,000.
-51.86% of the stock is currently owned by institutional investors.
+Several other hedge funds and other institutional investors also recently modified their holdings of T. Axiom Financial Strategies LLC grew its position in AT&T by 12.2% during the 1st quarter.
+Axiom Financial Strategies LLC now owns 17,888 shares of the technology company’s stock worth $342,000 after acquiring an additional 1,941 shares during the last quarter.
+Roundview Capital LLC grew its position in AT&T by 62.3% during the 1st quarter.
+Roundview Capital LLC now owns 24,628 shares of the technology company’s stock worth $582,000 after acquiring an additional 9,450 shares during the last quarter.
+Sei Investments Co. grew its position in AT&T by 23.1% during the 1st quarter.
+Sei Investments Co. now owns 1,099,843 shares of the technology company’s stock worth $25,983,000 after acquiring an additional 206,434 shares during the last quarter.
+Candriam Luxembourg S.C.A. grew its position in AT&T by 5.5% during the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 476,601 shares of the technology company’s stock worth $11,262,000 after acquiring an additional 25,028 shares during the last quarter.
+Finally, Loomis Sayles & Co.
+L P grew its position in AT&T by 1,191.3% during the 1st quarter.
+Loomis Sayles & Co.
+L P now owns 12,706 shares of the technology company’s stock worth $300,000 after acquiring an additional 11,722 shares during the last quarter.
+Institutional investors own 51.86% of the company’s stock.

 AT&T Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Monday, May 1st.
-Investors of record on Monday, April 10th will be given a dividend of $0.2775 per share.
-The ex-dividend date is Thursday, April 6th.
-This represents a $1.11 dividend on an annualized basis and a yield of 5.64%.
-AT&T’s payout ratio is presently -93.28%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, May 1st.
+Stockholders of record on Monday, April 10th will be issued a $0.2775 dividend.
+This represents a $1.11 annualized dividend and a dividend yield of 5.64%.
+The ex-dividend date of this dividend is Thursday, April 6th.
+AT&T’s dividend payout ratio is presently -93.28%.

 AT&T, Inc is a holding company, which engages in the provision of telecommunications media and technology service.
 It operates through the Communications and Latin America segments.
 The Communications segment offers services to businesses and consumers located in the U.S., or in U.S. territories, and businesses globally.